Core Validator FAQs

 -

-- Once that’s finished, the easiest way to register a new validator is using one of our staking websites:
+- Once that’s finished, the easiest way to register a new validator is by using one of our staking websites:

 - Connect your wallet by selecting Connect Wallet in the top right.